Advertiser Disclosure

 Final Thoughts

-With up to 9 business class seats available, now is a good time to fly to Amsterdam with a group of friends or family members by booking award seats on United through Aeroplan.
-And once you’re in Amsterdam, pretty much all other cities in Europe are a quick flight away, often on low-cost carriers.
+With business class seats available across several dates, now is a good time to fly to Amsterdam by booking award seats on KLM through Virgin Atlantic.
+And once you’re in Amsterdam, pretty much all other cities in Europe are a quick train ride or flight away, often on low-cost carriers.

 Alberto Riva's image